Lewis and Clark College Assistance Animal Policy

 Evidence of disability and its impact may be required of those negatively affected by the use of the qualified animals.

 In the event of an emergency, the animal may become disoriented from the smell of smoke, from sirens, or from shaking and moving ground.
 The owner/handler may be confused from the stressful situation.

-Emergency Response Team (ERT) should be aware that animals may try to be protective, and in its confusion, is not to be automatically considered harmful.
-Every effort should be made by ERT to keep the animal and the owner/handler together; however, ERT’s first effort should be toward the owner/handler, which may necessitate leaving the animal behind in certain emergency evacuation situations.
+Campus Safety should be aware that animals may try to be protective, and in its confusion, is not to be automatically considered harmful.
+Every effort should be made by Campus Safety to keep the animal and the owner/handler together; however, Campus Safety’s first effort should be toward the owner/handler, which may necessitate leaving the animal behind in certain emergency evacuation situations.